 Sacraments are vital expressions of who we are as Catholic Christians.
 The Sacraments are outward signs of inward grace, instituted by Christ for our sanctification.
 Each time we receive a sacrament, we respond in a deeper way to Jesus’s call to discipleship.
 The Seven Sacraments, found in the Bible and officially recognized by the Roman Catholic Church, are as follows:

 “The whole liturgical life of the Church revolves around the Eucharistic sacrifice and the sacraments.
-There are seven sacraments in the Church: Baptism, Confirmation, Eucharist, Penance, Anointing of the Sick, Holy
+There are seven sacraments in the Church: Baptism, Confirmation, Eucharist, Penance, Anointing of the Sick, Holy Orders and Matrimony.”

-Sacraments of Initiation
+Sacraments of Christian Initiation

 Sacraments at the Service of Communion

-Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
-It includes three degrees: episcopate, presbyterate, and diaconate.
+"Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time; thus it is the sacrament of apostolic ministry.
+It includes three degrees: episcopate, presbyterate, and diaconate."

 - The Catechism of the Catholic Church, 1536